 7 – Lahm Bi Ajin or Sfiha – Lebanese Meat Pizza

 There are many forms of Lahm bi Ajin in Lebanon, depending on the region you are in.

-Lahm Bi Ajin however are smaller, and circular in shape.
-It’s topped with a mixture of minced meat, onions, and parsley, then cooked in an open oven until crunchy.
+Lahm Bi Ajin, however, are smaller and circular in shape.
+It’s topped with a mixture of minced meat, onions, and parsley and then cooked in an open oven until crunchy.

 Some call it Lebanese Purse Bread, as it often resembles the shape of a purse, due to the hole formed at the top to hang it while cooling it.

 It is a very common street food in Lebanon.
 Traditionally, it’s enjoyed topped with a generous helping of cheese and thyme.

 Perfect to eat on the go, it’s enjoyed at all times of the day.
 As Lebanese foods go, it’s one of the most popular.